-With opportunities for service learning, volunteer work, and engaging cultural events all around you, the hardest part is choosing which to do.
-We suggest you try out several options.
-A dance concert, a service trip, an art show, an academic lecture—who knows?
+With opportunities for service learning, volunteer work, and engaging cultural activities all around you, the hardest part is choosing which to do!
+We recommend trying out several options: a dance concert, a service trip, an art show, an academic lecture—who knows?
 You might be surprised by what moves you.

 Students must accrue 18 units of community service and/or cultural event credit during their time at Coker.
 These units may be accumulated in a single area, or may be divided between community service and cultural events.
 The number of units awarded for a specific act of service or event is determined by the Office of the Provost.

 While cultural event and community service participation is listed as a component of the sophomore year experience, students may earn credits throughout their time at Coker.
 For more information, please contact your academic advisor, student success coach, or the Office of the Provost.